Purpose of the Jaworski Fellows Program

 “It is an amazing opportunity to hear such an authoritative voice of experience in the corner of a Baylor Law courtroom coaching us, teaching us, and talking with us—all coming from outside the faculty.”

-“When I fumbled through a charge conference, Mr. Ayres took the time to stop the exercise and help me grasp the proper way to make the objection and gave easy tips to ensure that I did not waive error during a charge conference again.
+“When I fumbled through a charge conference, Mr. Ayres took the time to stop the exercise and help me grasp the proper way to make the objection, and gave easy tips to ensure that I did not waive error during a charge conference again.